MicrosoftDocs/fabric-docs/docs/get-started/microsoft-fabric-overview.md

 ---
 title: What is Microsoft Fabric
-description: Microsoft Fabric is a one-stop shop for all the analytical needs of every enterprise.
-It covers the complete spectrum of services including data movement, data lake, data engineering, data integration and data science, real time analytics, and business intelligence. ms.reviewer: sngun ms.author: gesaur
+description: Microsoft Fabric is an all-in-one analytics solution that covers everything from data movement to data science, real-time analytics, and business intelligence. ms.reviewer: sngun ms.author: gesaur
 author: gsaurer